JiayingWu-work/Mouse_of_the_Nation/Chapter7.md

 The mouse died.

-Apperantly, someone killed the mouse.
+Apparently, someone killed the mouse.

 Very good.